wadeking98/BC-Wallet-Demo/README.md

 ### Option 1 - Native
-These steps assume you have nvm, yarn and indy-sdk installed before running.
-Instructions for installing indy-sdk can be found here: https://github.com/hyperledger/indy-sdk#installing-the-sdk

-These steps are executed from the root folder of the project:
+Please make sure you have a recent version of node, npm, and yarn installed These steps are executed from the root folder of the project:
-> nvm install v16.8.0

-> nvm use

 > yarn install